Vivekananda Rock Memorial: The Living Memorial

 The twin objectives of Vivekananda Kendra are man-making and nation-building.
 Ranade decided that Vivekananda Kendra was to be a cadre-based organization.
 Young men and women whose hearts long to serve the nation would be provided the opportunity and the right platform to serve God in man.

 When Swami Vivekananda Rock Memorial was blueprinted, it was modeled by E. Thanumalayan, a student of the S. T. Hindu College, Nagercoil, Tamil Nadu.
 He modeled it with paraffin wax.
 The Memorial is the fusion of West Bengal and Tamil Nadu architecture and the design of Ramakrishna Math, Belur, West Bengal.
 He was deeply appreciated by Bhaktavatsalam for its aesthetic quality.

 Vivekananda Mandapam

-This Mandapam, which is erected in honor of Vivekananda, consists of the following sections:
+This mandapa, which is erected in honor of Vivekananda, consists of the following sections: